speedy1601/Data-Structure/Tree/AVL Tree/AVL Tree.md

 ![alt text](image-8.png)

 - After inserting 0 : For Node 3, BF = 2 and for Node 5, BF = 3.
 - After performing `LL` on Node 3 : Now go back to Node 5 and update its height and BF and now BF = 1 from 3 denoting no rotation is needed for Node 5.
 So when an IMBALANCE happens, at first it is `2 or -2`.
-Then when we perform on rotation on that IMBALANCED NODE, the BF becomes < 2, causing OTHER IMBALANCED NODE's BF to reduce from its old BF.
-Yeah you might need rotation on other imbalanced node as well.
+Then when we perform on rotation on that IMBALANCED NODE, the BF becomes < 2, causing OTHER IMBALANCED NODE's BF to reduce from its old BF `(like for nodes with BF 3 to 2 or < 2)` and that's the reason we will always do `if current node's updated BF == 2 or -2, then perform rotation`.
+So you might need rotation on other imbalanced node as well.
 That's why we keep updating height, BF of other node as well (other node = Nodes on the Traversed Path only) and check if rotation needed.

 ```js
 Time  Complexity : O(logn)